 - Weight: 3.5 – 3.6 lb

 These cases are some of the lightest cases you will find under $250.
-They weigh about 3.5 lb.
+It only weighs around 3.5 lb, making it the best lightweight violin case on our list.
 And they’re very colorful.
 Making them extremely popular among students.

 They may not be the most protective cases around, but they get the job done.
 They feature unique easy-open latches.
 And the shaped cases have space under the instrument for shoulder rest and accessories.
 Which is quite rare for a contoured case.

 These cases are perfect if you’re looking for something unique, light, and affordable.

 - Half-moon fiberglass, travel covers included, spacious accessories pocket, several interior colors

 For violinists looking for sturdy and durable fiberglass violin cases with luxurious velvet interiors.
 These half-moon cases come with washable travel covers that protect your case from scratches.
 You can also slide sheet music between the cover and the case.

 There are several colors to choose from.
 And the interior colors are different as well.
 Making them one of the few cases out there with interior colors besides black.